whi-tw/yq/pkg/yqlib/doc/operators/datetime.md

 `yq e <exp> <file>`
 {% endhint %}

-## Format: from ISO standard date time
+## Format: from standard RFC3339 format
-Providing a single parameter assumes a standard ISO datetime format.
+Providing a single parameter assumes a standard RFC3339 datetime format.
 If the target format is not a valid yaml datetime format, the result will be a string tagged node.

 Given a sample.yml file of:
 ```yaml